When Yesterday’s Pain Becomes Tomorrow’s Fear

 Peter Crone, who has gained tremendous notoriety in the last few years as “The Mind Architect,” has a quote that captures a profound truth about the human experience: “Past hurt informs future fear.”
 In just a few words, it points to one of the deepest roots of our suffering.

 The brain is wired for survival.
-Its primary role is to protect us, and one of the ways it does this is by carefully cataloguing painful experiences.
+Its primary role is to predict and protect us, and one of the ways it does this is by carefully cataloguing painful experiences.
 Rejection, betrayal, humiliation, abandonment, failure, heartbreak, loss—these moments are not simply discarded.
 They are stored, tagged, and shelved within the nervous system so the mind can recognize similar signals later through association.

 It warns us.